Graham Norton returns as the BBC’s Eurovision host

 The broadcaster unveiled its plan for coverage of the annual competition, which takes place this year in Rotterdam, after the 2020 event was cancelled due to the coronavirus pandemic.

-Norton will comment on the event live from Rotterdam, while Chelcee Grimes, Rylan Clark-Neal and Scott Mills will present from London.
+Norton will comment on the event live from Rotterdam, while Chelcee Grimes, Sara Cox and Scott Mills will present from London.

 Meanwhile, actor and singer Amanda Holden will serve as the Eurovision spokesperson, also from London, and deliver the results of the UK professional jury vote.